At Holy Cross Nazareth, we accept people and revere God’s Word.

 Simultaneously Sinner and Saint

-We believe that humanity was made in God’s image, but because we sin (or “miss the mark”), we fall out of communion with the perfect God and become subject to death and the devil, who hates God.
+We believe that humanity was made in God’s image and for communion with Him, but because we sin (or “miss the mark”), we have fallen out of communion with the perfect God and become subject to death and the devil, who hates God.
 We are sinners.
-Christ did not come to improve people who are already basically good or are even falling grievously short; God sent Jesus to raise those who are as good as dead because of their sins.
+Christ did not come to improve people who are basically good but fall a little short; God sent Jesus to rescue the spiritually dead and raise us to new life!

-Because we are now claimed by Christ, we have the beginnings of that new eternal life and are therefore saints, not on the basis of our merit, but on the basis of Jesus’.
+Because we are claimed by Jesus and have responded in faith, we have the beginnings of that new eternal life NOW and are therefore saints, not on the basis of our merit, but on the basis of Christ’s.
 This doesn’t mean we don’t sin any more, it just means we are claimed by Jesus Christ to be His holy people.
-To grow into this, our new destiny, is the journey of a lifetime that Christians have usually referred to as “sanctification,” or “growth in holiness.”
-Such growth is a struggle, but one worth engaging in because it gives us real life!
+To grow into this, our new destiny, is the journey of a lifetime that Christians have usually referred to as “sanctification,” “growth in holiness,” or “theosis.”
+Such growth is a struggle, but one worth engaging in because it gives us real life, not a facsimile!

 Evangelical